-If the baseboard does not support NC-SI over RBT, then this signal shall be terminated to GND through a 100 kOhm pull down.
+If the baseboard does not support NC-SI over RBT, then this pin shall be terminated to GND through a 100 kOhm pull down.

+Note: Some BMC vendors use the RBT_TXD[0:1] pins as hardware configuration straps.
+A 4.7 kOhm to 10 kOhm pull up/pull down resistor is permitted between the BMC and the RBT isolator for this purpose.
+The resulting network will not violate the NC-SI VIHMIN of 2.0V.